 A proven way to transfer important leadership skills is via personalized or group coaching.
-After all, mentors encourage leaders to reflect on their experience and draw their own conclusions.
+After all, mentors encourage leaders to reflect on their experiences and draw their own conclusions.
 Leadership mentoring should be proactive.
-It should necessitate leaders to think not just about refining their skills, but also how to create an action plan.
+It should necessitate leaders to think not just about refining their skills but also how to create an action plan.

 You can integrate mentoring into your eLearning-based leadership skills training program.
 Simple LMS features such as video conferences and calendars can be used to schedule and deliver personalized and/or group coaching sessions.
 You should include these sessions in a worker’s learning path to fortify whatever is being instructed in online leadership lessons.

 Using an LMS to streamline mentoring also has the additional benefit of removing geographical obstacles.
 You can pair workers with mentors who are in different workplaces, states, or even countries so as to find the best match for their career path.
 In such a scenario, mentors and employees can connect through the LMS rather than focusing on face-to-face meetings.

 3. Ensure leadership training is a collaborative effort

-A successful leader is the one who is good at collaborating with people, coaching others, developing teams, and nurturing the strengths of their team members.
+A successful leader is one who is good at collaborating with people, coaching others, developing teams, and nurturing the strengths of their team members.
 Think about helping your workers develop in these areas by guaranteeing that leadership training is collaborative and not isolated.

 An LMS has a myriad of social learning tools, like webinar features, real-time chat, language localization, file sharing, online discussion forums, and other functionalities that interconnect users.
 Using these powerful features, you should stimulate workers to talk about whatever they’re learning in sessions, help one another, and discuss ideas.